sigp/lighthouse/book/src/help_vm_import.md

                                          generally increase memory usage, it should only be provided when debugging specific memory allocation issues.
     -h, --help                           Prints help information
+        --ignore-duplicates              If present, ignore any validators which already exist on the VC.
+Without this flag, the process will terminate without making any changes.
+This flag should be used with caution, whilst it does not directly cause slashable conditions, it might be an indicator that something is amiss.
+Users should also be careful to avoid submitting duplicate deposits for validators that already exist on the VC.
         --log-color                      Force outputting colors when emitting logs to the terminal.
         --logfile-compress               If present, compress old log files.
 This can help reduce the space needed to store old logs.